Noaaan/MythicMetals/PATCHNOTES.md

 Alloy Forgery is a new mod that lets you build a multiblock alloy smelter.
 This smeltery replaces the old alloy system, making alloy smelting require lava and different tiers of smelters (currently only 2 tiers are in place, with nothing more planned).
 Added experimental BYG, Terrestria and Traverse support!
 You will now find biome specific ores such as Starrite in their biomes.
 Squashed a couple of bugs related to Harvest Scythes and Charm.
 Removed Lutetium, as it only served as a worse silver alternative.
+The ore generator has been changed internally so that it actually generates ores in their defined ranges.
+This means that worldgen has changed, and upgrading might cause bad chunk borders.

 Adjusted most of the textures, as well as adding some new models.
 Thank you to:
 * DH(LordDeatHunter), for a lot of the re-colours, item models and animated textures.